 With an upheaval of rain beating down on my car like we had bad personal history, there couldn't have been a better time to pull over and nap.
 Only the dark, unfamiliar roads were the perfect setting for me to end up being terrorized by a mad, woodsy serial killer, and I promised my mother I wouldn't end up on Investigation Discovery.
 The irony was that I'd left a barrage of thundershowers in Jacksonville only to be a part of a brand new downpour on the other side of the country.
 There should have been no surprise, really, since Charlie, my father, had told me plenty about Forks, Washington—well known for its blanket of fog, rain, humidity, and all-around ashen atmosphere.
-I'd just been hoping that I wasn't going to have to experience it after eleven hours on a plane and three in a vehicle.
+I'd just been hoping that I wasn't going to have to experience it after eleven hours on a plane and three in a car.

-Smudged directions were in my lap, hardly readable since I'd pulled over half a dozen times to ask strangers if I was going the right way, and had drenched everything on the driver's side.
+Smudged directions were in my lap, hardly readable since I'd pulled over half a dozen times to ask strangers if I was going the right way, and the rain had drenched everything on the driver's side.
 I hoped to the skies above, as black as they were, that I was still going the right way.

 My truck, a Chevy that was older than I cared to admit, groaned and clanked as it climbed the steep terrain.
 I ran my hand along the dashboard in a soothing manner, humoring myself.
 "Hang in there, baby."

 She'd been a gift from my dad when I was seventeen.
 My mother, Renée, constantly "forgot" that I actually attended college, so it was tough to share a car when her gym workouts got in the way.
-Charlie bought my truck from his friend Billy Black in La Push and had driven it all the way down to Jacksonville for my birthday; how it ever survived the trip is a mystery.
+Charlie bought my truck from his friend Billy Black in La Push (another small, rainy Washington town) and had driven it all the way down to Jacksonville for my birthday; how it ever survived the trip is a mystery.
 It emitted exhaust like a tank, but I loved it, even though Renée whined that I should have a sporty, cute car that would accentuate my flirty side (which earned her a snort).
 Plus, driving the I-10 was hell on Earth and with my luck, one day I'd be plowed into and crushed.
 At least my chances were better in my "tank" than in some little Jaguar.

 My father was on my side at least.
 Before I'd left, he encouraged me to put the Chevy on a shipping truck and have it meet me in Washington.